Bajram Sadrijaj

 Bajram Sadrijaj (born 10 August 1986) is a Kosovar footballer who most recently played for FV Bosporus Thannhausen.

-Club career
+Career

 Born in Augsburg, he played for TSG Thannhausen, FC Memmingen and Borussia Dortmund before he was forced to retire due to injuries sustained in a car crash in 2010.
 He returned to football in 2013 for his first professional club and later played for SC Bubesheim before joining Türkiyemspor Krumbach.